Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#3 Mojito.md

         - Done 2024-06-23
 - feed #2
     - Fermaid O: 3 grams day 3
+      - Done 2024-06-27
+      - caused quite the energetic reaction, had to replace the bubbler
 - feed #3
     - Fermaid O: 3 grams at addition of Honey - at or below 1.050 grav